blinktrade/BlinkTradeJS/README.md

 > Response

-Both response for bitcoin and fiat deposits are very similar.
+Both response for bitcoin and fiat deposits is similar.

 ```json